vippsas/vipps-solutions/ev-charging/README.md

 that can be used in combination with the Vipps eCom API to set up and start a Vipps payment.

+The general flow:

+1. Scan the QR code with Vipps
+2. Get sent to the EV charging company's website
+3. Select Vipps as payment process and click "Pay with Vipps"
+4. Vipps is automatically opened, with the payment ready for confirming the maximum amount
+5. Get sent back to the EV charging company's website where the status of the charge is presented
+6. When the charging is complete: Get a push message with the final sum to pay in Vipps
+7. Get the receipt with the payment details in Vipps

 (TODO: Add image and some more details)

 ## Questions?